It seems clear that a focus on digital oilfield has delivered real value to the industry, but the impact was not as broad as it might have been.

 Making it happen

-As we’ve discussed, the challenge of digital transformation is only weakly related to product selection.
+As we’ve discussed, the challenge of digital transformation in oil and gas is only weakly related to product selection.
 The most important step is to deliver fundamental change in a company’s world view.
 This means doing things differently – in order to move to a modern working environment, we must embrace new ways of working and new ways of thinking.
 Even after all this time, improving collaboration within and across teams, and across companies is still one of the fundamentals.

 Supporting this effort are our three technology pillars of transformation: